Ga Tech routs No. 20 Clemson 83-65; 3 players score 20

 The Yellow Jackets (7-3, 3-1 Atlantic Coast Conference) built a nine-point halftime lead and pulled away after the break to hand the Tigers their second straight blowout loss.

-Coach Josh Pastner was worried that his team might be rusty after having four straight games postponed because of COVID-19 protocols.
+Georgia Tech was playing for the first time since Jan.
+3, having four straight games postponed because of COVID-19 protocols.

+Like any coach, Pastner fretted over how his team would respond to an unscheduled break in the middle of the season.

-Not to worry.
-The Yellow Jackets picked up where they left off to stretch their winning streak to five in a row, further bolstering their hopes of finally reaching the NCAA Tournament for the first time since 2010.
+The Yellow Jackets picked up where they left off to stretch their winning streak to five in a row, their longest since the 2012-13 season and further bolstering their hopes of finally reaching the NCAA Tournament for the first time in 11 years.

+“A lot of guys had fresh legs and were ready to go,” Devoe said.
+“We left it all on the floor.”

 Clemson, on the other hand, has looked like a different team since going 11 days without a game because of the pandemic.